LimePoint/opschain/docs/running_a_simple_terraform_change.md

 ## What to Do Next

+### Try a More Advanced Example

+- The [Ansible Example](running_an_aws_ansible_change.md) demonstrates how to use OpsChain with Terraform, Ansible and AWS to build and configure a simple nginx instance on AWS.

+- The [Confluent Example](running_a_complex_change.md) demonstrates how to use OpsChain to build and deploy a full [Confluent](https://www.confluent.io) environment using Docker.

 ### Create Your Own Project

 Try creating a new project using the steps above and instead of adding a remote, author your own commits.
 See the [Reference Documentation](reference/index.md) and [Developing Your Own Resources](developing_resources.md) guide for more information.

 # Licence & Authors
 - Author:: LimePoint (support@limepoint.com)